Maria Shipley

 But I got lucky the very first morning, standing at the roadside in front of our hotel at 5:30 in the morning.
-The pick-up trucks had made their noise, the sirens kept going, lights keep flashing and throwing shadows in the room, and then jet lag did the rest to get me out of bed.
+The pick-up trucks had made their noise, the sirens kept going, lights kept flashing and throwing shadows in the room, and then jet lag did the rest to get me out of bed.
 On the steps of the hotel outside, I watched the dumpster guys pick up the trash, saw flashy young New Yorkers returning from their night out, took in the air, and stood there, bracing myself against this November cold.

 So, on that morning, as I took in the New York City air, smell, sounds, and lights, this guy approached me.
 He only asked for a cigarette, but I actually was looking for a place to get a cup of coffee that early.
 So I ended up inviting him to breakfast and he had to lead the way.
 His name was Charly.
 While we had breakfast at a little place around the corner, I felt the staff eying us.